microsoft/mssql-django/README.md

 *mssql-django* is a fork of [django-mssql-backend](https://pypi.org/project/django-mssql-backend/).
 This project provides an enterprise database connectivity option for the Django Web Framework, with support for Microsoft SQL Server and Azure SQL Database.

-We'd like to give thanks to the community that made this project possible, with a special thanks to the contributors: OskarPersson, michiya, dlo and the original Google Code django-pyodbc team
+We'd like to give thanks to the community that made this project possible, with particular recognition of the contributors: OskarPersson, michiya, dlo and the original Google Code django-pyodbc team.
+Moving forward we encourage partipation in this project from both old and new contributors!

 We hope you enjoy using the MSSQL-Django 3rd party backend.